 How frequently and when will online classes meet?

-You’ll meet in the virtual classroom as a group daily for demonstrations, lectures, and critiques.
-On Tuesdays and Thursdays you’ll join workshop sessions, visiting artist lectures, and have time for other activities such as portfolio reviews.
+You’ll meet in the virtual classroom as a group daily for demonstrations, lectures, studio sessions and critiques.
+You’ll join workshop sessions, visiting artist lectures, and have time for other activities such as portfolio reviews.
 In addition to the set meeting times, there will be assignments you will complete on your own schedule and a virtual library of learning modules for self-directed assignments and research.
 You will have at least two scheduled one-on-one advising meetings with your faculty and Graduate Teaching Assistants for input and feedback on work, but they will be readily available to assist outside of these times as well.

 Will the online class times differ if I am an international student who lives outside of the US?

-We will work hard to make sure our class meetings work with your time zone.
-We have remote staff and faculty around the globe so we can cater to the widest possible audience.
-If you have a question about your location, please contact us at email@example.com!
+We will work hard to make sure our courses work with your time zone.
+If you have a question about your location, please contact us at firstname.lastname@example.org!

 Who will be teaching these classes?